The Digital Workplace

 In my work with enterprise CFOs and COOs, and with IT providers, I typically see four foundational areas most likely to crumble as digital transformation breaks down traditional barriers.
 Each of these is briefly examined as follows.

-Technology foundations and barrier
+Technology foundations and barriers

 Domains of business responsibility and authority tend to be built in large part around business technology.
 Software especially has defined not only how work gets done, but how different people, functions, systems, and groups interact.
-As digital workplace initiatives make more, and increasingly adaptable, business technology available everywhere to practically everyone, tech-derived foundations and barriers crumble.
+As digital Workplace initiatives make more, and increasingly adaptable, business technology available everywhere to practically everyone, tech-derived foundations and barriers crumble.
 Access to knowledge, data, and even people gets restructured, changing avenues and methods of business communication, collaboration, and coordination.
 It also reshapes traditional foundations and focuses of IT responsibility and control, whether you are ready for it or not.

 Functional/Operational foundations and barriers

 Traditional businesses, especially large enterprises, have delineated peoples’ responsibility, organization, leadership, and value based on function.
 As technology-based barriers break down, business functions can more easily be shared, and resources can be freed.
 That means that operationally/functionally-defined people, groups, and systems need rethinking.
 Many leadership teams working on digital transformation assessments are amazed (or alarmed) to find how many groups and systems perform similar or identical functions.
 Effective realignment of resources too often becomes a critical task poorly executed due to a lack of foresight.